wangyinfeng/cmd_handbook/sr-iov.md

 SR-IOV support is required on several layers on the Compute node, namely the BIOS(VT-d), the base operating system, and the physical network adapter.

+Neutron security groups cannot be used with SR-IOV enabled instances.

 Vendors: Intel, Broadcom, Mellanox and Emulex.

 # Enable SR-IOV driver